Estimating the Empowerment of Language Model Agents: Gridworld Environment Details

 The Gridworld task involves navigating an agent within a structured 5×5 grid environment, aiming to reach a predefined goal position.
 At each step, the agent can perform exactly one action, which involves either moving itself or moving an adjacent box by exactly one grid cell in any of the four cardinal directions (up, down, left, or right).
 Moves are classified as either valid or invalid: valid moves successfully relocate the agent or box into an empty adjacent cell within the grid bounds, while invalid moves occur when the target cell is either occupied by another box or lies outside the grid boundaries.
 Invalid moves result in no changes to the positions of either the agent or any boxes.

-\begin{itemize} \item Valid moves: Moving the top disk from one rod onto either an empty rod or onto a rod where the top disk is larger. \item Invalid moves: Attempting to place a larger disk onto a smaller disk, or attempting to move disks that are not positioned at the top of their rod.
-Invalid moves result in no change to the current disk arrangement. \end{itemize}
+\begin{itemize} \item Valid moves: Moving the agent into an empty adjacent cell, or pushing an adjacent box into an empty cell beyond it. \item Invalid moves: Attempting to move the agent into a cell occupied by a box, moving outside the grid boundaries, or pushing a box into an occupied cell.
+Invalid moves result in no change to the current positions. \end{itemize}